 Last week, the dollar index saw a slight rebound after four consecutive weeks of losses.
-However, upon closer examination, it appears to be a brief period of -taking by sellers before a new downward trend.
+However, upon closer examination, it appears to be a brief period of profit-taking by sellers before a potential new downward trend.
 The pressure on the US dollar began in late June when the Federal Reserve acknowledged progress in reducing inflation.
-This led markets to anticipate a 94% chance of a rate cut in September, a significant increase from just 46% a couple of months ago.
+This led money markets to anticipate a 94% chance of a rate cut in September, a significant increase from just 46% a couple of months ago.

 The changing expectations have caused short-term bond yields to decrease, which in turn has diminished interest in the dollar.
 Approximately 2% has been shaved off the dollar’s value in the last month as a consequence.
 Moreover, the technical analysis of the Dollar Index (DXY) reveals several key levels being breached, indicating a potential downward trend.